-2021 Exploration Program
+Exploration Program

 In 2021, the Company drilled more wide intersections of zinc and lead mineralization at Boundary Zone, Boundary West Zone and Tom East Zone.
 A total of 3,845 m of diamond drilling in 11 holes using two drill rigs was completed.
-Assays from these holes are reported above and in Company news releases.
+Assays from these holes are in Company news releases.
 In addition, 91 line kilometers of ground gravity geophysical surveying and 1,305 line kilometers of airborne VTEM-magnetics geophysical surveying was completed as well as geological mapping, prospecting and geochemical surveys.
-Results of these surveys will be used to guide future exploration work and target drilling on the Property.
+Results of these surveys will be used to guide future exploration work and target drilling on the MP Property.
 A muon downhole geophysics survey was attempted but crews were unable to deploy the muon detectors down the designated drill holes.
 Another attempt to deploy the muon detectors is planned for the 2022 field season.
-Interpretation of results from the 2021 exploration work has been completed, and planning and preparations for the 2022 exploration program are progressing.
+Interpretation of results from the 2021 exploration work has been completed.